Posted November 18th, 2015 by & filed under Student & Alumni Stories, Where do SWC Grads Work, SWC Blog.

 So what if I need to get things done—like go to my job so I can keep making money to pay…

-Posted January 10th, 2014 by & filed under Creative Writing from Southwestern College, Consciousness & Mindfulness, SWC Blog.
+Posted January 10th, 2014 by & filed under Student & Alumni Stories, Consciousness & Mindfulness.

 "Be aware of wonder.
 Live a balanced life - learn some and think some and draw and paint and sing and dance and play and work every day some." - Robert Fulgham

 Is our purpose to achieve greater balance?
 To learn to set additional, or clearer, or more flexible boundaries with our activities…

 Posted January 8th, 2014 by & filed under Student & Alumni Stories.